cosmos/sdk-tutorials/understanding-ibc-denoms/index.md

 `1000000ibc/27A6394C3F9FF9C9DCF5DFFADF9BB5FE9A37C7E92B006199894CF1824DF9AC7C,100000000000samoleans,99999977256stake`

-Just like `samoleans` or `stake`, `ibc/27A639...` is the denomination (denom) of the token received from IBC, but `27A639...` is a hash of the denom, IBC port, and channel.
+Just like `samoleans` or `stake`, `ibc/27A639...` is the denomination (denom) of the token received from IBC, the latter part behind the slash `27A639...` is a hash of the denom, IBC port, and channel.

 Why is `27A639...` a hash?
 Paths that track the token on multiple hops from other blockchains to your account would be unbearably long.
 The Cosmos SDK has a 64-character limit on the denomination of the token.

 The tradeoff is that you must query the node to find out what the actual path and denomination is.
 This node query is called the `denomtrace`.

 In Cosmos SDK, the Gaia daemon `gaiad` provides a gRPC interface.
 The default gRPC port is 9090.
 In this tutorial, you will learn to query this interface directly.

 For now, follow along with the `gaiad` subcommands.
 Replace the hash with your IBC denom hash.